thegetty/quire-docs/content/guide/styles.md

 ## Overriding Theme Templates

 CSS[&] changes like those mentioned above are best for re-styling existing elements.
 If though you’d like to make a more structural change, say, to rearrange elements on the page, or add new elements altogether, you’ll need to alter the template[&] files that come in the theme[&].
-That said, other than changing the variables[&] in `application.scss` file, as described above, it’s usually best not to make other changes directly in the theme itself.
+That said, other than changing the variables[&] in `variables.scss` file, as described above, it’s usually best not to make other changes directly in the theme itself.
 By not doing so, it’s much easier to update your theme or switch out other themes later, not to mention easier to undo changes you’ve made.

 For modest changes to the theme templates[&], we recommend creating new override files.
 Much like the `custom.css` file can be used to override styles in the project theme, you can also have files to override templates.
 There are none in the default starting project, so you’ll need to start be creating a new `layouts` directory folder in the main directory of your project.
 Any files you put in this `layouts` directory will override the corresponding files in the `layouts` directory of your theme.
 This includes page templates, partial templates and shortcodes.